 Most popular recycling questions answered

-21-27 September 2020 is Recycle Week, an annual awareness campaign for reducing waste, saving money, and protecting the environment.
+At DS Smith, we are always looking to tackle the confusion around recycling.
 Explore what you can and can’t recycle at home as we answer your most searched for recycling questions.

 What can I recycle?

 At DS Smith, we want to lead the way towards a circular economy through engaging and educating the next generation.
 In fact, our Now and Next Sustainability Strategy states that by 2030 we will engage 5 million young people on the circular economy and circular lifestyles.
 Therefore, we asked a number of UK families what can and can't be recycled to see who knows more about recycling, kids or adults.
 Find out who won in our Recycling Quiz below.

 At DS Smith, we manage around 6 million tonnes of material for recycling every year, so as one of the leading integrated packaging and recycling companies in Europe, we’ve put our expertise to good use.

 So, what can you recycle?
 To help ensure that all materials which can be recycled are recycled, we’ve looked at some of your most searched questions surrounding recycling at home.

 Sometimes.
 Non-paper gift wrap, such as foil-based wrapping paper or bags, cannot be recycled.
 The best way of checking if your wrapping paper can be recycled is to scrunch it; if it springs back when you scrunch it, it’s not recyclable.

 Check out some more of our top tips for recycling wrapping paper.

 No. Tissues, paper towels, or kitchen roll cannot be recycled once used.
 Although the fibres are recyclable there is a high chance that this material could be contaminated and is therefore not accepted in European paper mills.